nazrana4/SiteScribe-AI/README.md

 ### 5. **Chatbot with Conversation History**
 - Maintains conversation history to ensure context-aware responses.
-- Saves conversation logs to a file for persistence.
 - Provides users with a natural, chat-like interface for interactions.

 ---